✦ Scandinavian-inspired design, curated for modern living

 Pros:

-• Pump drains up to 5 meters upward, so there’s no need to manually empty buckets.
+• Pump drains up to 5 meters upward, so there’s less need to manually empty buckets.

 • ENERGY STAR Most Efficient 2025 certification supports strong efficiency and dependable performance.